alexiscn/WXNavigationBar/README.md

 # Installation

-WXNavigationBar is available through CocoaPods.
+`WXNavigationBar` is available through CocoaPods.
 To install it, simply add the following line to your Podfile:

 ```
 pod 'WXNavigationBar'
 ```

+# How it works

+`WXNavigation` make the actual UINavigationBar transparent and add a view as a fake navigation bar.

 # Usage